ausgerechnet/cwb-ccc/README.md

 ## Usage ##

 ### Queries and Dumps ###
-The usual starting point for using this module is to run a query with the `corpus.query()` method, which accepts valid CQP queries such as
+The usual starting point for using this module is to run a query with `corpus.query()`, which accepts valid CQP queries such as

 ```python
 query = r'"\[" ([word="[A-Z0-9]+.?"%d]+ "/"?)+ "\]"'